SherG/sherrieg/content/blog/desantis-state-guard/index.md

 * Military jargon and acronyms made understanding even basic documents difficult.
 * We were supposed to receive military ID cards but somehow the "system" (not our local company) could not figure out how to get this done -- ever.
 I wondered what would be the impact of showing up, in uniform, without state guard ID cards at a joint staging area in an emergency?
-* We got called on to direct traffic: something I didn't particularly care for.
+* We got called on for traffic control; something I didn't particularly care for.
 (In crowded circumstances, members of the public are not always amenable to "stop" or "wait" directions.)

 ### Would you change anything?